Information Technology Services

 Application Services is responsible for administrative computing functions, from planning and consulting through design, delivery, and maintenance (including training and user support) of information systems.
 Training is provided in the forms of workshops, one-on-one consultations, and alternative forms of training when applicable.
 Web services site development and usage consultation and assistance are provided to faculty, staff and students.
 This group develops standards for access and security while coordinating college-wide agreement on data issues.

 Client Services provides hardware and software support for computers and related equipment used in labs and offices throughout Fayetteville State University's campus.
-Services include managing requests received through our help desk, supporting the Open Use computer labs, maintaining equipment in classrooms, supporting interactive classes to include teleconferencing, and assisting our customers with many of the resources available on the campus network.
+Services include managing requests received through our IT Service Desk, supporting the Open Use computer labs, maintaining equipment in classrooms, supporting interactive classes to include teleconferencing, and assisting our customers with many of the resources available on the campus network.

 Network & Telephone Services